ajlgg/ajlgg/README.md

 - Email: luthraa223@gmail.com
 - LinkedIn: https://www.linkedin.com/in/aj-luthra2003/

 ## For more information and to view my projects please visit my [portfolio](https://ajlgg.github.io/my-portfolio/).
-Thank you!
+Thank you!👍